 Connector TB101 has two terminals for wiring a remote reset switch and a setup mode disable circuit.
 The setup mode disable circuit allows you to disable green sensors only using a remote switch.
-Typically the circuit is connected to the "inch" position of your clutch/brake control.
+Typically, the circuit is connected to the "inch" position of your clutch/brake control.
 Then when you inch the press, DiPro will not stop the press when a green sensor signals a fault.
 Both the setup mode terminal and remote reset terminal can be wired to equipment you choose or you can just use a simple switch to activate each circuit.

-Connector TB101 also contains the terminals for the RCB.
-You will wire the RCB in the next step if used.
-Therefore, if you plan to use a remote reset switch or the setup mode circuit, plan how you will run your wiring for this connector now so you do not have to disconnect conduit or rethread wires through conduit later.
+If you plan to use a remote reset switch or the setup mode circuit, plan how you will run your wiring for this connector now so you do not have to disconnect conduit or rethread wires through conduit later.
 Connect wires as instructed below.